jhlywa/chess.js/README.md

 ### .load_pgn(pgn, [ options ])
 Load the moves of a game stored in
 [Portable Game Notation](http://en.wikipedia.org/wiki/Portable_Game_Notation).
-Options is a optional parameter that may contain a `newline_char` which is a string representation of a RegExp (and should not be pre-escaped) and defaults to `\r?\n`).
+Options is an optional parameter that may contain a `newline_char` which is a string representation of a RegExp (and should not be pre-escaped) and defaults to `\r?\n`).
 Options may also contain a `sloppy` flag which allows chess.js to parse moves in various non-standard notations  (see `.move` documentation